Choosing the Right Agile Framework: Scrum, Kanban, or XP for Your Custom Software Development Solutions

 3. Extreme Programming (XP)

-XP is an Agile framework focused on improving software quality and responsiveness through engineering best practices.
-It emphasizes technical excellence and customer collaboration.
+Extreme Programming (XP) is an Agile framework focused on improving software quality and responsiveness through rigorous engineering practices and close customer collaboration.
+XP is particularly effective in environments where technical complexity is high and product requirements evolve rapidly.

 Key Features:

-✅ Test-Driven Development (TDD) – Writing tests before writing code.
+✅ Test-Driven Development (TDD) – Developers write automated tests before writing functional code, ensuring reliability and reducing bugs.

-✅ Continuous Integration – Code is tested and integrated frequently.
+✅ Continuous Integration – Code is integrated and tested frequently, allowing for early detection of issues and smoother development cycles.

-✅ Small releases – Frequent delivery of working software.
+✅ Small Releases – Frequent delivery of working software enables quick feedback and faster value to the customer.

 Best For: